Dentoku Dev logoDentoku Dev

 WorkflowShopifyB2B outreachLead research

-Store locator lead research: a 5-step workflow with EmailMagnet
+Store locator lead research workflow with EmailMagnet

-A 5-step workflow to find local retailers through competitor Store Locator pages, extract B2B contacts with EmailMagnet, and run more relevant outreach.
+Find local retailers through competitor Store Locator pages, extract B2B contacts with EmailMagnet, and run more relevant outreach.

 Nicola OrlandiCEO & Founder at Dentoku Dev3 min readPublished · Updated